The Phoenix Boys Choir: Levels

 The Town Choir is senior to the Cadet Choir.
 Boys in this choir are exposed to their first touring experiences.
 They embark annually on a national tour but do not travel internationally.
 Previous tours have gone to Texas, New Mexico, and Northern Arizona.

 The Tour Choir is the Phoenix Boys Choir's highest level.
 Members range in age from 10 to 14 years old and are the most advanced, most accomplished singers in the program.
 Each year they perform an extensive tour, alternating national and international itineraries.

+Boys older than 14 whose voices have changed are graduated to the Young Men's Ensemble.

 The Masters choir, also conducted by Georg Stangelberger is a choir for boys who have graduated from the choir.